Reflections on Agile Fluency Model

 Learnings

-When Introducing Agile
+- When Introducing Agile

-One of the biggest factors affecting team fluency is an organizational support.
+One of the biggest factors affecting team fluency is organizational support.
 To continue the bus metaphor, the team has to ride the bus to their fluency zone.
 No one can do it for them.
 The organization has to buy the bus tickets.
 An organization that expects fluency without providing appropriate support is bound to be disappointed.
 Even worse, insufficient support can cause turnover and create a cynical corporate culture that hinders improvements.
 Before embarking on your fluency journey, be sure your organization is prepared to offer the support the journey needs.

-When Sustaining Agile
+- When Sustaining Agile

 It is rare for stable teams to lose fluency on their own.
 In our experience, external disruptions cause fluency loss.
 The most common cause of fluency loss is when new management decides that agile approaches do not fit their vision.
 Without organizational support and the ability to continue practicing what they have learned, team fluency erodes quickly.
 This is often accompanied by loss of expertise as dissatisfied team members seek new positions.
 Turnover is a related cause of fluency loss.
-A team that gains or loses too many members may have trouble sustaining what it is learned.
+A team that gains or loses too many members may have trouble sustaining what it learned.
 This is a particular problem for organizations that assemble new teams for every project.

-Agile Fluency and Scrum
+- Agile Fluency and Scrum

-Agile and Scrum requires long-living and stable teams.
+Agile and Scrum require long-living and stable teams.
 A team should work over years on one product development and improvements.
 Agile at organizational level can only work if the upper and middle management transitioned to agile thinking and handling.
-The LeSS community is vocal how destructive wrong management decision can be.
+The LeSS community is vocal how destructive the wrong management decision can be.
 Agile development is a team sport, so fluency is a trait of the team, not individual team members.
 Fluency is more a matter of habits than skills.
 Discipline is king.

 You find a detailed description of the model under Agile Fluency.